V. Academic and Department Regulations

 Dismissal will occur when a student fails to make the requisite academic progress during the probationary period.
 Students may not register for a co-op while on academic probation.
-If a student’s GPA in their approved program of study is below 3.0, then graduate courses approved on an updated Plan of Study may be added to the program until the corresponding GPA is at least 3.0, with the approval of the academic adviser, unit or department, and the Office of Graduate Academic Affairs.
+If a student’s GPA in their program is below 3.0, then graduate courses (approved by the adviser, academic unit, and Academic Affairs) may be added to the program until the corresponding GPA is at least 3.0.

 Each undergraduate student is assigned a faculty academic advisor who is available to discuss opportunities and career plans in the student’s chosen field and to plan and approve coursework to meet departmental and university requirements.

-Department advisers, the director of undergraduate advising, and advisers in the Office of Undergraduate Academic Affairs are also available to answer questions and interpret policies regarding university requirements and academic procedures.
+Department advisers and advisers in the Office of Undergraduate Academic Affairs are also available to answer questions and interpret policies regarding university requirements and academic procedures.

 Students considering either a change of major or concurrently pursuing a second undergraduate degree or major should consult the departmental associate chair regarding program requirements and career opportunities in the new degree program.

 An adviser in the Office of Undergraduate Academic Affairs can also assist a student in the selection of a suitable major.
-A student who wishes to change or declare a major or concurrently pursue an additional undergraduate degree program must obtain these forms from the Office of Undergraduate Academic Affairs or at iit.edu/ugaa.
+A student who wishes to change or declare a major or concurrently pursue an additional undergraduate degree program must obtain these forms https://web.iit.edu/ugaa.
 Approval from the intended major department is required.

 The change of grade request form is available on the Office of the Registrar's portal site.
 This form is intended for the exclusive use of Illinois Tech faculty and authorized academic administrators to request a student's official final grade be changed.
 Online submissions of final grades are due on the published deadline following final exams.
 Grades of "X" are posted for all missing (blank) grades at that time and are resolved through this grade change process.
 All grade changes are initiated by the instructor of record or authorized academic officer.
 Using this form, temporary grades of "I", "R", and "X" can be changed by the instructor directly with the Office of the Registrar to a final letter grade of: "A", "B", "C", "E", or "S/U" if the class has a pass/fail grading basis of satisfactory/unsatisfactory.
 Temporary grades of "I" or "R" cannot be changed by the instructor to another temporary or non-letter, administrative grade of "I", "R", "NA", "AU", "W", or "X. Other grade changes may require an additional level of approval by an academic officer or appeals committee.
 The student should check with their academic college dean's office for details.
 Changes to final grades cannot be made once a degree has been posted for the career in which the course was taken, or in the case of a student's involuntary separation from the university.
 Grade change submissions through this form are recorded in Banner once the submitting instructor and/or administrative academic authorization is verified.
 The instructor is notified when the process is complete.